lando/core/docs/lando-service.md

 ---
-title: Scanner
+title: Lando 3 Service
-description: Configure Lando 3 service URL scanning
+description: Lando services are a curated set of Docker containers like php, apache, node, mysql that are stupid easy to use but also as configurable as any other Docker image.
 ---

-# Scanner
+# Lando Service

 Lando will automatically try to real-time scan all `localhost` and `proxy` URLs _as_ your app starts up.
 We do this to: